hannesbraun/esftp/README.md

 # esftp (in development)

-"esftp" (even simpler file transfer protocal) is a (hopefully) simple tool implementing a simple protocol to transfer a file over the network.
+"esftp" (even simpler file transfer protocol) is a (hopefully) simple tool implementing a simple protocol to transfer a file over the network.
 You can start an `esftp-server` serving a file and multiple instances of `esftp-client` can receive the file.

 ## Building from source